RePsychLing/sim-tutorial/README.md

 julia> using DataFrames, Tables # work with data tables

-julia> using Random, Statistics # statistical functions
+julia> using Random             # random number generator

 julia> using CSV                # write CSV files